populationgenetics/exercises/Population_structure/ExerciseFst2022.md

-# Exercise on measuring population differentiation and detecting signatures selection with F<sub>ST</sub>
+# Exercise on measuring population differentiation and detecting signatures selection using F<sub>ST</sub>

 ## Program

-- Read genotype data into R and apply R functions to estiamte F<sub>ST</sub> from the genotypes.
+- Read genotype data into R and apply R functions to estimate F<sub>ST</sub> from the genotypes.
 - Use F<sub>ST</sub> in windows across genome to detect local signatures of natural selection using a Manhattan plot.
 - Interpret and discuss the results form both analyses in a biological context.